coq/coq/CONTRIBUTING.md

 in good shape and will not be a burden to maintain, is unlikely to break anything, or the compatibility-breakage has been identified and validated, includes documentation, changelog entries, and test files when necessary.
-Reviewers can use labels, or change requests to further emphasize what remains to be changed before they can approve the PR.
+Reviewers can use `needs:` labels, or change requests to further emphasize what remains to be changed before they can approve the PR.
 Once reviewers are satisfied (regarding the part they reviewed), they should formally approve the PR, possibly stating what they reviewed.